naveen5635/Breast-Cancer-Prediction-Flask-Python/README.md

 # Breast-Cancer-Prediction-Flask-Python
-Created By : Naveen Joy
+Created By : Naveen Joy \n
 E-Mail : naveenjoy300@gmail.com
 Steps to run:
 1-You need to install flask framework for run this project.